- Commercial vehicle insurance in Georgia is regulated to ensure the public’s safety.

 - Trucking liability insurance policies are meant to pay for all bodily injury and property damage caused by truckers or the companies they drive for.
 Generally, the policies do not differentiate between bodily harm and property damage but lump such costs together.
 Trucking companies or owners/operators in Georgia are required to carry liability insurance in the amount of $100,000 per person and $300,000 per accident for each truck, at a minimum.

 - Cargo insurance policies may cover the truck’s cargo or payload damaged during transport.
-Such a policy is not required by law in Georgia, but it is a good business practice for trucking companies to protect their cargo and lessen their financial risk.
+Such an insurance policy is not required by law in Georgia, but it is a good business practice for trucking companies to protect their cargo and lessen their financial risk.

 - Comprehensive trucking insurance is not required by law, but as with personal car insurance, it is a good idea to carry such insurance because damages can occur in non-collision events, like fires, thefts, or acts of nature.